mikestead/swagger-routes/README.md

 ##### Route Middleware

-Just as a file handler can define route middleware, so can the `createHandler`.
+Just as a file handler can define route middleware, so can `createHandler`.

 ```javascript
 function createHandler(operation) {